Cottage Skillet Pie with Stout

 Preheat oven to 400 degrees.
 Gather your ingredients so that you have everything close at hand on the counter or table.

 When I’ve been short on time, I’ve substituted frozen mixed vegetables for the carrots and peas.
+Sometimes I use frozen carrots harvested from the garden instead of fresh carrots.
 I’ve also used Monterey Jack cheese instead of the cheddar, which works well, too.

-Using a wooden spoon or spurtle, stir in the diced carrots and onion, and minced garlic.
-Saute for 3-4 minutes until onion is tender.
+Using a wooden spoon or spurtle, stir in the onion and minced garlic.
+Saute for 3-4 minutes until the onion is tender.

 Pour in the Guinness Stout beer and stir in to combine.
 Cook for 4-5 minutes until reduced.

-Add the beef stock and reduce heat to a simmer.
-Cook until the carrots are almost tender, about 8-10 minutes.
-Stir in the peas and continue simmering for another 5-7 minutes.
+Add the carrots and peas to the mixture, along with the beef stock.
+Bring to a boil, and then reduce heat to a simmer.
+Cook until the carrots are almost tender, about 12-15 minutes.

 Cottage Skillet Pie with Stout